chrisperelstein/katacoda-scenarios/service-mesh-intro/step3.md

 # View application
 [click here]({{TRAFFIC_HOST1_8080}})

 Note: There are many options for canary deployments.
-Usernames, ips etc.
+Usernames, matching on certain headers etc.